 Public liability insurance

-If you’re filming in public spaces, you’ll need public liability insurance.
+If you’re filming in public spaces, you’ll need public liability insurance for $5 million.
 Public liability insurance limits are typically much lower in New Zealand because under our ACC scheme, citizens can’t sue for damages caused by accident.

 Talk to us about policy options.